 You get help buying a home

-Giving thousands of people a foot onto or up the property ladder, boosting the housing market, shifting new build homes and helping the wider economy by giving the construction industry a little push in the right direction are some of the many reasons the government's Help to Buy scheme was introduced in the first place.
+Giving thousands of people a foot onto or up the property ladder, boosting the housing market, shifting new build homes and helping the wider economy are some of the reasons the scheme was introduced.

-However, on a more personal level, the fact that the Help to Buy scheme could make it easier for you to get a mortgage (and one with a more competitive interest rate at that) so that you can buy or move home without a massive deposit is undoubtedly a good thing.
+However, on a more personal level, the fact that the Help to Buy scheme could make it easier for you to get a mortgage so that you can buy or move home without a massive deposit is undoubtedly a good thing.

 You get to borrow interest free

-One of the major selling points of the Help to Buy scheme is that you don't pay any interest on your loan during the first 5 years.
+One of the major selling points of the Help to Buy scheme is that you do not pay any interest on your loan during the first 5 years.

-For first time buyers in particular, these first 5 years can be some of the most financially strenuous, so the fact you get a few years' breathing space can certainly be viewed as an advantage.
+For first time buyers in particular, these first 5 years can be some of the most financially strenuous, so the fact you get a few years of breathing space can certainly be viewed as an advantage.

-You'll still need to make mortgage payments during this time inclusive of interest, but no interest will be added to your Help to Buy loan.
+You will still need to make mortgage payments during this time (which will include interest), but no interest will be added to your Help to Buy loan.

 You get a competitive loan rate (after 5 years)